RestorationsSOS.com - Fire and Water Damage Restoration

 - Remove the damaged textiles from any damaging environment.

-- Sort the textiles carefully and separate clean, wet, and mold.
+- Sort the textiles carefully and separate clean, wet, and moldy fabrics.

 - Allow textiles to completely dry out.

-Please note: do not use fans to dry moldy textiles as they may dry out mold spores and turn them to air born.
+Please note: do not use fans to dry moldy textiles as they may dry out mold spores and make them become airborne.

 Hire a Professional